collectiveaccess/ProvidenceDocs/_source/org/records.rst

+.. _primary_tables:

 Primary Tables
 ==============

-CollectiveAccess is structured around several primary tables with editors that can be enabled (or disabled) depending on project requirements.
-Distinct User Interfaces can be configured for each table, and within that, a single table can have multiple user interfaces restricted by Type (see Types).
+CollectiveAccess is structured around several primary tables, with editors that can be enabled (or disabled) depending on project requirements.
+Distinct user interfaces can be configured for each table, and within that, a single table can have multiple user interfaces restricted by Type (see Types).

-If you're not using certain editors in your system (you don't catalogue places for example), you can disable the menu items for them in the configuration file app.conf, by setting the various \*_disable directives below to a non-zero value
+Editor that are not relevant for your system (you don't catalogue places for example) can be disabled in the configuration file app.conf, by setting the various \*_disable directives below to a non-zero value

 Here's how it looks in app.conf:

 .. code-block:: none

-	#Editor "disable" switches
+	# Editor "disable" switches
-	#-------------------
+	# -------------------
 	ca_objects_disable = 0
 	ca_entities_disable = 0
 	ca_places_disable = 0